 But there’s a huge amount of choice on offer.
-So here’s my guide to a Spanish seafood menu, complete with English translations.
+So here’s my guide to seafood in Spain, complete with English translations.

-You’ll find most of these dishes served as tapas – small dishes to share.
+You’ll find many of these dishes served as tapas – small dishes to share.
 If you want a bigger serving, order a ración, and you’ll get a good plateful.

 I’ve included translations of different seafood cooking styles at the end of this post (or jump straight to it here).